EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 ```

 ### Mutation Subtypes
-Mutations can also be grouped by mutation subtype at varying
-degrees of resolution using the 'subtype_resolution' parameter.
-Mutations and total sequenced bases will be summed across groups
-for each mutation subtype.
-The total number of sequenced bases
-is calculated based on the sequence context in which a mutation
-subtype occurs.
-For instance, C>T mutations will only occur
-at positions with a C reference.
-Therefore,
-the mutation frequency for C>T mutations is calculated as
-the total number of C>T mutations divided by the total number
-bases sequenced at a C reference position for a particular sample/group.
+Mutations can also be grouped by mutation subtype at varying degrees of resolution using the `subtype_resolution` parameter.
+Mutations and total sequenced bases will be summed across groups for each mutation subtype.
+The total number of sequenced bases is calculated based on the sequence context in which a mutation subtype occurs.
+For instance, C>T mutations will only occur at positions with a C reference.
+Therefore, the mutation frequency for C>T mutations is calculated as the total number of C>T mutations divided by the total number bases sequenced at a C reference position for a particular sample/group.

-The function will also calculate the the proportion
-of mutations for each subtype.
-The proportion
-of mutations is calculated by dividing the number of mutations for
-each subtype by the total number of mutations within a sample or group.
+The function will also calculate the the proportion of mutations for each subtype.
+The proportion of mutations is calculated by dividing the number of mutations for each subtype by the total number of mutations within a sample or group.
 Proportions are then normalized to the sequencing depth.
-First proportions
-are divided by the context-dependent number of sequenced bases for that sample/group.
+First proportions are divided by the context-dependent number of sequenced bases for that sample/group.
 Values are then divided by the sum of all values for that sample/group.

-Subtype resolutions:
+**Subtype resolutions:**

 * type: the variation type.
     + "snv", "mnv", "insertion", "deletion", "complex", and "symbolic" variants.